rubyreferences/rubyref/advanced/signals.md

 href='http://man7.org/linux/man-pages/man7/signal-safety.7.html'
 class='remote' target='_blank'>async-signal-safe functions</a> as signal
 handlers.
-These short C functions only do enough tell the VM to run callbacks registered via Signal.trap later in the main VM loop.
+These short C functions only do enough tell the VM to run callbacks registered via Signal.trap later in the main Ruby Thread.

 ### Unsafe methods to call in Signal.trap blocks[](#unsafe-methods-to-call-in-signaltrap-blocks)